peterhcharlton/info/safer_wearables/sops/participation/mail_pack_preparation.md

 Fill out the 'Device pack preparation' qualtrics CRF.

-Put the questionnaire and return bag in the envelope, and selotape it shut.
-Then selotape the return envelope to the device box.
+Selotape the envelopes shut.
+Selotape the return envelope to the device box.

 Prepare a mail pack by taking the remaining bag and putting in it:
 - Device box